-How to use Mailchimp API in Wordpress
+How to use Mailchimp API in Wordpress3rd Mar 2014

 There may have been times where you had to update Mailchimp regarding changes in user particulars.
 Most of the time, a plugin like Autochimp works incredibly well.

 Unfortunately, non of these plugins work exceptionally well if you need to introduce complex things like interest groups.

 In this article, I’ll show you how to set up the Mailchimp API with Wordpress, and how you can use it to update a user interest group when he changes his profile.
 You’ll learn how to use the Mailchimp API for other purposes along the way.

 You should already have a mailchimp account and at least one interest group set up before attempting this.

 Setting up a Mailchimp API Wrapper

 The first step to use Mailchimp is to set up an API Wrapper that allows you to quickly and easily use Mailchimp’s commands.

 Remane the folder to mailchimp and place it into your theme.
 (Note: It might be better to place this into a plugin, but lets work with themes for now)

 Then create a file called mailchimp.php within the mailchimp folder.